UweGerdes/frontend-development/docker-gulp.md

-# docker with jshint and testing environment GulpJS, PhantomJS, CasperJS, SlimerJS
+# Dockerfile for frontend development and testing environment with GulpJS, PhantomJS, CasperJS, SlimerJS

-test html form input and result

 ## Installation